char0n/swagger-adjust/docs/customization/plugin-api.md

 ##### Composing selectors from different plugins

 It's possible to compose selectors from different plugins by returning a function from a selector.
-This function will be called with `System` as an argument.
+This function will be called with `system` as an argument.
 This allows you to access selectors from different plugins.

 ```js